gouravkhunger/dependents.info/README.md

 easily generate an image of github network dependents to showcase in your project's `readme.md` file.

-simply add a github action to your repository and use the image link for your repo.
+simply use the embed codes, or optionally add a github action for customizations, in your repository.

 ## demo